Skip To Main Content

 Eden Valley, Cumbria

 The Eden Valley and North Pennines is an impossibly beautiful corner of England.
 But don’t just take our word for it.
-The North Pennines has been designated both a UNESCO Global Geopark and an Area of Outstanding Natural Beauty, meaning the geology of this extra special place is of international significance.
+The North Pennines has been designated both a UNESCO Global Geopark and a National Landscape, meaning the geology of this extra special place is of international significance.

 There is no more a tranquil feeling than floating on Ullswater, under the watchful eye of Helvellyn that dominates the skyline.
 Alternatively viewing the expanse of this stunning lake is the reward for scaling one of our most challenging peaks.